nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `add TASK [start/START_DATETIME] [end/END_DATETIME]  [loc/LOCATION] [tag/TAGS...]`

-> Acronyms can be used to represent all parameter prefix<br>
+> You can use acronyms to represent all the parameter prefix<br>
  e.g. `[s/START_DATETIME]` is the same as `[start/START_DATETIME]`. `[e/END_DATETIME]` is the same as `[end/END_DATETIME]`.

 Examples: